balxor/dtrust/research/llm-refusal-boundaries.md

 When assembled across turns, the generated code constitutes a complete reverse shell implementation: TCP client connection (Turn 1), socket configuration (Turn 2), file descriptor manipulation (Turn 3), and I/O redirection through the socket (Turn 4).

 **Significance.** This finding reveals a critical gap in Claude's safety architecture: while single-prompt decomposition is reliably detected, multi-turn decomposition across a trust-building conversation successfully bypasses artifact-level refusal.
-The model's per-turn evaluation evaluates each request in isolation against conversation context, failing to aggregate the assembled artifact that emerges across turns.
+The model evaluates each request in isolation rather than aggregating the assembled artifact across the full conversation.

 This represents a new bypass strategy (BYPASS-MULTITURN) distinct from BYPASS-SPLIT in both mechanism (conversation history exploitation vs single-prompt decomposition) and effectiveness (100% component generation vs 0% for the same exploit category in single-prompt mode).